gvwilson/sdxpy/src/interp/index.md

 This is a lot of code to do something that Python already does, but it shows what Python (and other languages) do themselves.
-When we run our little interpreter with:
+Suppose we run our little interpreter with:

 [% inc file="expr.sh" %]